2ELCN0168/gentle-archlinux/README.md

 ## How to install

 First, you need an Internet connection.
 If you have a wired connection, it should already be set up.
-Otherwise, you have to configure it with `iwctl`.
+Otherwise, you have to configure it with `iwctl` or `networkctl`.

 ```bash
 pacman-key --init